 Masonic ritual exhorts us to broaden our knowledge of the seven liberal arts and sciences.
 Thus, our programs include topics of interest to anyone with an inquisitive mind: ethics, astronomy, logic, public speaking and more.
 We have molded the Maine Masonic College on the best features of not only traditional and modern Masonic-oriented education but also 'senior college' and lifelong learning endeavors.

-In addition, we are developing audio and video material along with reading lists and more.
 At the Maine Masonic College, we encourage your input, your recommendations, and - most of all - your INVOLVEMENT!